-Approximately one week after your FAFSA is submitted online, you will receive an email response from the Department of Education informing you of the status of your application.
-If you did not include an email address on your FAFSA, a Student Aid Report (SAR) will be mailed to your home address.
-If you entered Tulsa Tech’s school code, the school will also receive a copy of the report within three weeks after you submitted your FAFSA online.
+After your FAFSA is submitted online, you will receive an email response from the Department of Education informing you of the status of your application.
+If you entered Tulsa Tech's school code, 012572, the school will also receive a copy of the report.

 The Verification Process

-If you are chosen for verification by the Department of Education and you are eligible for a Pell Grant, you will receive a letter from Tulsa Tech’s financial assistance office requesting the documents that must be verified.
-You must submit the requested documents within 30 days of the date on the letter or Tulsa Tech has the right to forfeit Federal Financial Aid awards for the year.
+If you are chosen for verification by the Department of Education and you are eligible for a Pell Grant, you will receive an email from Tulsa Tech’s financial assistance office requesting the documents that must be verified.
+You must submit the requested documents within 30 days of the date on the email or Tulsa Tech has the right to forfeit Federal Financial Aid awards for the year.

 Tulsa Tech verifies 100% of the applicants selected by the Department of Education’s Central Processing System (CPS) eligible for a Pell Grant, FSEOG, and OTAG.
 Tulsa Tech may also require verification documents from students not selected by CPS if there is a reason to believe the student has falsified information on their FAFSA.

-All students chosen for verification will be required to submit an Institutional Verification Worksheet.
+Students chosen for verification may be required to submit an Institutional Verification Worksheet.
 Additional requested documentation may include: a signed copy of federal tax transcript, proof of citizenship, a letter from the Selective Service, and/or additional information that may be required to resolve conflicting information.

 After the verification process has been completed, your eligibility will be re-evaluated.
-If you are not eligible for a Pell Grant you will receive a letter from Tulsa Tech’s financial assistance explaining that corrections were made to your FAFSA.
+If you are not eligible for a Pell Grant you will receive an email from Tulsa Tech’s financial assistance with additional information.

 Overpayments and Referrals